 The writer of the book of Hebrew also writes, “[Christ, the Messiah] is therefore the Negotiator and Mediator of an [entirely] new agreement (testament, covenant), so that those who are called and offered it may receive the fulfillment of the promised everlasting inheritance – since a death has taken place which rescues and delivers and redeems them from the transgressions committed under the [old] first agreement.”
 (Heb.
 9:15 AMP).

 He further explains, “When God speaks of a new [covenant or agreement], He makes the first one obsolete (out of use).
 And what is obsolete (out of use and annulled because of age) is ripe for disappearance and to be dispensed with altogether.”
 (Heb.
 8:13 AMP).

-In spite of the clear presentation and ample explanation of truth that God has made the first or the old covenant obsolete, yet many believers today are still serving God according to the old written code (the Mosaic Law), thereby missing out on the amazing benefits and blessings of the New Covenant in the blood of Jesus Christ.
+Despite the clear presentation and ample explanation in the Bible of the truth that God has made the first or the old covenant obsolete, yet many believers today are still striving to serve God according to the old written code (the Mosaic Law), thereby missing out on the amazing benefits and blessings of the New Covenant in the blood of Jesus Christ.

 God is no longer dealing with mankind based on the written code or regulations of the Old Covenant.
 God has made the Old Covenant obsolete (put it out of use), and has established a New and Better Covenant with mankind through His Son, Jesus Christ.

-The New Covenant is not an extension, elongation, or modification of the Old Covenant, but an entirely New and Different Covenant.
-Sadly, many believers and ministers of God today are still confusing or mixing the two covenants together.
+The New Covenant is not an extension, elongation, or modification of the Old Covenant, but an entirely new and different Covenant.
+Sadly, many believers and ministers of God today are still confusing or seeking to merge these two incompatible covenants together.